padurean/scalatic/README.md

   ```

   Only the _**new**_ and _**source**_ folders need to be manually created -
-  the _source/posts_ and _target_ folder are created automatically if they don't
+  the _source/posts_ and _target_ folders are created automatically if they
-  exist.
+  don't exist.

   Also, it is required that _**header.html**_ and _**footer.html**_ files exist
   in the _source_ folder.